NO-ob/simpleLlama/README.md

 ## Endpoint /chat - POST

-Post JSON to this endpoint to generate text, a model must already be loaded theres currently not error handling.
+Post JSON to this endpoint to generate text, a model must already be loaded theres currently no error handling.
 A trimmed output will be returned which should only be the last message in the prompt.
 An example json file is in the prompts directory

 Response
 ```